alisonstark/WinThreats-Toolbox/README.md

 To use the ETW Toolbox, you must have **PowerShell** installed.
 If you don't have PowerShell, follow the instructions below:

-### 1. Install PowerShell
+### 1. Install Dependencies

 - **Ubuntu/Linux**:
-  sudo snap install powershell --classic
+  sudo apt install python-evtx